sms2109/first_project/README.md

 # first_project
-this is my first relpository
+this is my first repository